Overview: Advantages And Disadvantages Of Delaware Company Formation

 6. Organized business structure

-The business structure is organized as, as per the Delaware law, only one individual can be in the position of a director, officer, or stakeholder.
+The business structure is organized as, as per the Delaware law, only one individual can be in the position of a director, officer, and stakeholder.
 This provision is best for small businesses.

 7. Choice of investors